Reader in Greek Literature

 - Active member of the Network for the Study of Archaic and Classical Greek Song

-- Reader for Journal of Hellenic Studies; Classical Quarterly; Classical Philology; Greek, Roman and Byzantine Studies; Mnemosyne; Phoenix; Transactions of the American Philological Association; International Journal of the Classical Tradition; Bulletin of the American Society of Papyrologists
+- Referee for Journal of Hellenic Studies; Classical Quarterly; Classical Philology; American Journal of Philology; Mnemosyne; Transactions of the American Philological Association; Greek, Roman and Byzantine Studies; Phoenix; International Journal of the Classical Tradition; Bulletin of the American Society of Papyrologists

-- Peer reviewer for Cambridge University Press, Oxford University Press, and Oxford University Press (New York)
+- Peer reviewer of academic monographs for Cambridge University Press, Oxford University Press, and Oxford University Press (New York)

 - External Examiner for the University of Exeter (Undergraduate Degrees involving Classical Languages and Literature)